c6o/docs/apps/concepts/applications.md

 ### Provisioner

-A Provisioner is an NPM package used by the CodeZero platform to install, remove, and reconfigure applications.
+A Provisioner is an NPM package used by CodeZero to install, remove, and reconfigure applications.
 In this regard, it is similar Helm.
 However, CodeZero provides several essential features that improve on existing tools:

 1. User-friendly UI: allow both technical and non-technical audiences to install and manage your applications with ease
-1. Not just a template: take control of the provisioning processes using JavaScript/NodeJS.
+2. Not just a template: take control of the provisioning processes using JavaScript/NodeJS.
-1. Powerful API: the CodeZero provisioner API for powerful and flexible application management.
+3. Powerful API: the CodeZero provisioner API for powerful and flexible application management.

 #### App Engine